 Free trading newsletter

-Stop orders are a key ingredient of every successful trading strategy.
-No broker offers more stop order types than WH SelfInvest.
+Stop orders are a key ingredient.
+No broker offers more order types than WH SelfInvest.
 More than 15 stop loss orders are available.
 Also available are buy stop orders, orders based on time (e.g. orders only valid between specified hours) etc.

 More stop orders than any other broker.